coderkai03/harvard-hackathon/README.md

 ## Test out the demo app

-If you would like to test out the current functionality of Subwallet Connect in a small browser demo, then:
+If you would like to test out the current functionality of SubWallet Connect in a small browser demo, then:

-- Clone the repo: `git clone git@github.com:Koniverse/Subwallet-Connect.git`
+- Clone the repo: `git clone git@github.com:Koniverse/SubWallet-Connect.git`
 - Checkout the SubWallet Connect feature branch: `git checkout sw-dev`
 - Install the dependencies: `yarn install` (if running a M1 mac - `yarn install-m1-mac`)
 - Run build all packages in dev mode: `yarn build`